-The Georgia Governor’s Office of Traffic Safety reports that every year around 55,000 accidents occurs on Fulton County roads.
+The Georgia Governor’s Office of Traffic Safety reports that every year around 55,000 motor vehicle accidents occurs on Fulton County roads.
 Over 14,000 people incur injuries in these accidents.
-Unfortunately, many of the victims have no idea they can contact a car accident lawyer to claim compensation for the damages and injuries they sustained, or they do it when it is already too late.
+Unfortunately, many of the injured victims have no idea they can contact a car accident attorney Roswell GA to claim compensation for the damages and injuries they sustained, or they do it when it is already too late.

 Why Get in Touch with a Roswell Car Accident Attorney as Soon as Possible?

 Although Georgia statutes of limitations give victims two years from the accident date to claim compensation for their injuries, getting in touch with a car accident lawyer as soon as possible is very important.

 On the one hand, a personal injury lawyer Roswell Georgia can help the victim evaluate their case and assess who was at fault for the accident and whether they have the right to seek compensation.
 Georgia is a shared-fault state, meaning that accident victims are entitled to compensation even if they were partially at fault for the accident.

 In order to receive the compensation, no matter if they work with a car accident attorney or they are on their own; they need to prove that their share of liability is lower than that of the other party or parties involved in the accident.

 The amount of the compensation they can receive depends not only on each party’s liability and the experience of their auto accident lawyer Roswell GA but also on the type and value of the damages and injuries each party sustained, on the evidence supporting the claim.

 Every aspect of a car accident claim needs to rely on solid evidence.
 That is why, at The Weinstein Firm, our Roswell accident lawyer focuses on proving beyond the reason of doubt:

 - How the accident occurred and that our clients were the least at fault for it